Logan-Hansen/PokemonCrystal/README.md

 - [ ] stat exp updated when you use pokecenter as well as box
 - [ ] Rematch parties for Gym Leaders + Elite 4 after beating Red
 - [ ] Change shiny formula to not be dependent on DVs so can have all perfect with some shiny still
-- [ ] fishing has "keep fishing" prompt
+- [ ] fishing has 100% success rate
 - [ ] name rater can change traded pokemon names
-- [ ] more move tutors for event and gen1 moves
 - [ ] roaming pokemon reset after beating the E4 if you have not caught them
 - [ ] stationary pokemon can be fought again as well
 - [ ] can fly anywhere from either region